 Esra Akcan: Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA - 1984–87

 Associate Professor Esra Akcan's new book, Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA - 1984/87 (Birkhäuser Verlag GmbH, 2018), explores the implications of the concept of "open" as a common metaphor in the era of global connections and as a foundational modern value albeit prone to contradictions.
-Akcan defines open architecture as the translation of a new ethics of hospitality into the design process — in particular, it exemplifies the inclinations towards open architecture (or the lack thereof) in the context of the discriminatory housing regulations of an urban renewal development in Berlin's immigrant neighborhood Kreuzberg.
-Giving voice not only to architects and policymakers, but also to residents through oral history and storytelling, the overarching theme of noncitizen rights to the city allows for a joint discussion of the history of 20-century public housing; the participatory, postmodernist, and poststructuralist architectural debates; and the contradictory relation between international immigration laws and housing.
+Akcan defines open architecture as the translation of a new ethic of hospitality into the design process — in particular, it exemplifies the inclinations towards open architecture (or the lack thereof) in the context of the discriminatory housing regulations of an urban renewal development in Berlin's immigrant neighborhood Kreuzberg.
+Giving voice not only to architects and policymakers, but also to residents through oral history and storytelling, the overarching theme of noncitizen rights to the city allows for a joint discussion of the history of 20th-century public housing; the participatory, postmodernist, and poststructuralist architectural debates; and the contradictory relation between international immigration laws and housing.

-The launch event will feature a book talk by Akcan, followed by a reception and book signing.
-Copies of Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA - 1984/87 will be available for sale — this will be a cash-only event, so please bring cash if you would like to purchase a copy.
+The launch event will feature a book talk by Akcan followed by a reception and book signing.
+Copies of Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA - 1984/87 will be available for sale.
+This will be a cash-only event, so please bring cash if you would like to purchase a copy.